JessicaDinova/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-It is simple Tic-Tac-Toe game that supports 2 players and classic 3x3 playground

-The game includes the following design patterns
+## Design Patterns Overview
+This Tic-Tac-Toe game is a simple yet well-structured application that incorporates several design patterns to enhance its organization and flexibility.
+We have decided to use the following design patterns

 ## Creational
-> **Singleton** (managing the game state (only one instnce of the game)) -> **Jessica**

-The class that is responsible for the main game logic the `GameManager` is a singelton as only one incstance of the class can exist at any givvern momenr
+### Singleton (Jessica)

+The Singleton pattern ensures that there is only one instance of the `GameManager` class at any given time.
+This is achieved by having a private constructor and a static method `getGameInstance` that returns the existing instance or creates a new one if none exists.

+This ensures that there is only one game active at any given moment

 ```java
 private GameManager() {